spiral/docs/components/debug.md

 > Attention, benchmarking will work only if `Spiral\Debug\BenchmarkerInterface` defined in your application, Profiler module will define such class automatically when being initialized.

-Benchmarking functionality may look not so useful, hovewer most critical part of spiral (queries, adapter creations, storage manipulations) are covered with them, as result you can use Profiler module and it's panel to view timeline of your application:
+Benchmarking functionality may look not so useful, however most critical part of spiral (queries, adapter creations, storage manipulations) are covered with them, as result you can use Profiler module and it's panel to view timeline of your application:

 ```php
 public function index(Database $db)